centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/cloud-aws-rds.md

 To interact with Amazon APIs, you can use either use awscli binary or paws, a perl AWS SDK (recommended).
 You must install it on every poller that will monitor AWS resources.

-**Warning** At the moment it is not possible to use perl-Paws if you are using a proxy to talk with AWS Cloudwatch APIs.
+> At the moment it is not possible to use perl-Paws if you are using a proxy to talk with AWS Cloudwatch APIs.

 <!--DOCUSAURUS_CODE_TABS-->